-As the Fund may purchase derivatives generally using only a fraction of the assets that would be needed to purchase the relevant securities directly, that the remainder of the assets allocated to a Portfolio Manager may be invested in other types of securities as described above.
+As the Fund may purchase derivatives generally using only a fraction of the assets that would be needed to purchase the relevant securities directly, the remainder of the assets allocated to a Portfolio Manager may be invested in other types of securities.
+In such circumstances the Fund may invest in U.S. and foreign, including emerging market, corporate and government fixed income securities of different types and maturities, including mortgage-backed, TBA (or "to-be-announced") mortgage backed or other asset backed securities, securities rated investment grade or below, and repurchase and reverse repurchase agreements.
 A Portfolio Manager may therefore seek to achieve greater returns by purchasing derivatives and investing the remaining assets in other types of securities to add excess return.

-The use of derivatives by the Fund will therefore increase its risk profile.
-For information in relation to the risks associated with the use of derivative instruments, please refer to the "Investment Considerations" section of the Prospectus.
-The Fund will also be leveraged as a result of its use of derivatives.
+The use of derivatives by the Fund may therefore increase its risk profile.
+For information in relation to the risks associated with the use of derivative instruments, please refer to the "Risk Factors" section of the Prospectus.
+The Fund may also be leveraged as a result of its use of derivatives.
 Please see Appendix III below for further information on the Fund's historical and maximum expected levels of leverage.
 Please also see Appendix III for information on the Fund's anticipated exposure to long and short positions.
 These ranges are not limits and the actual exposures may fall outside these estimated ranges, from time to time.